-Elasticsearch cluster performance metrics provide a quick and easy way for you to see how an Elasticsearch cluster has been performing on Elastic Cloud over the last 24 hours.
+Elasticsearch cluster performance metrics provide a quick and easy way for you to see how an Elasticsearch cluster has been performing over the last 24 hours.
 For example, you can use these metrics to see how many indexing and search requests your cluster nodes are handling and how long it takes to respond to them.
 The performance metrics shown in the Elastic Cloud Console apply only to your cluster.

 To see metrics for an extended period beyond the last 24 hours or to get more detailed monitoring information than what is provided by these cluster performance metrics, use the X-Pack monitoring features (called Marvel in versions before 5.0).
 Note that accurate X-Pack monitoring information for some system metrics, such as CPU utilization, is available as of version 5.2, but other metrics might not reflect the actual utilization for your cluster nodes.
 For always accurate system metrics, you can rely on the cluster performance metrics described in this section.

 Cluster performance metrics are available directly in the Elastic Cloud Console.
 There is nothing you have to do to enable these metrics, but it does take a bit of time to collect meaningful data when you first create or change a cluster.
 Don’t see an active graph for all metrics?
 Send more work to your cluster.